Deepakkumar7774/Online-Retailer-Business-Toy-Replica-Case-study-in-SQL/README.md

-**📊 SQL Data Analysis Case Study**
+**📊 SQL Data Analysis Project – Toylica Online Retail Case Study**

 **📌 Overview**

-Welcome to my SQL Data Analysis Case Study! 🚀 This project focuses on analyzing structured data using SQL to derive meaningful insights for business decision-making.
+This SQL project focuses on analyzing the operations of an online retail business, specifically a company called Toylica, which manufactures and sells toy replicas globally.
+The goal is to leverage SQL to extract meaningful insights from customer orders, payments, employees, and product sales data to improve business decision-making.

-**The study involves:**

-Data Cleaning & Transformation 🧹

-Query Optimization 🏎️

-Data Aggregation & Analysis 📊

-Business Insights Generation 🔍

-By executing SQL queries on a structured dataset, this project extracts valuable insights that can help businesses understand customer behavior, employee preferences, financial trends, and operational efficiencies.
+**Through this case study, we will:**

+Understand the role of databases and DBMS in business operations.

+Differentiate between OLTP (Online Transaction Processing) & OLAP (Online Analytical Processing).

+Use SQL to analyze real-world business data, including customer transactions, employee records, and sales trends.

 **🎯 Project Objectives:**

+This project is designed to: ✅ Perform SQL-based data analysis for an e-commerce business.

+✅ Explore OLTP vs OLAP and apply them in real-world business contexts.

+✅ Query and analyze customer orders, payments, and product sales data.

+✅ Generate business insights to enhance sales and marketing strategies.

+✅ Build and visualize relationships between different business entities (employees, customers, products).

+**🏛 Database Schema & Entity Relationship Diagram (ERD)**

+**📌 ERD Diagram (Entity Relationship Model)**

+The database consists of eight interrelated tables, categorized into three sections:

+**👥 Employee Section**

+employees 📌 (Tracks employee details)

+offices 📍 (Stores office locations)

+**🛍 Customer Section**

+customers 👤 (Details of registered buyers)

+orders 📦 (Purchase orders placed by customers)

+orderdetails 📜 (Detailed breakdown of each order)

+payments 💳 (Tracks transactions and payments)

+**🏷 Product Section**

+products 📦 (Product information and availability)

+productlines 🏭 (Broad product categories)

+**📌 Entity Relationship Diagram (ERD):**

+(Generated from your uploaded Company_ERD_Diagram.mwb file)

+🖼️ To view the ERD in MySQL Workbench:
+1️⃣ Open MySQL Workbench
+2️⃣ Navigate to File → Open Model
+3️⃣ Select the Company_ERD_Diagram.mwb file
+4️⃣ View and modify relationships between tables

+**🏛️ Database Schema**

+The database consists of eight interrelated tables, categorized as follows:

+📂 Employee Section

+- employees 🏢: Stores employee details with employeeNumber as the primary key.

+- offices 📍: Stores office locations, linked to employees via officeCode.
+-
+📂 Customer Section

+- customers 🛍️: Contains customer details (customerNumber as the primary key).

+- orders 📦: Stores purchase orders (orderNumber as the primary key).

+- orderdetails 📜: Provides details of each order (orderNumber and productCode as a composite primary key).

+- payments 💳: Tracks customer payments (checkNumber as the primary key).

+📂 Product Section

+- products 🏷️: Stores product details (productCode as the primary key).

+- productlines 🏭: Categorizes products (e.g., vintage cars, motorcycles).

+**🎯 Project Objectives:**

-This project is designed to: ✅ Perform data cleaning - Handle missing values, remove duplicates, and standardize data.
+This project is designed to:

+✅ Perform data cleaning - Handle missing values, remove duplicates, and standardize data.

 ✅ Analyze patterns and trends - Identify meaningful correlations and distributions.